What Is Technology Addiction?

 Internet technology utilizes user-experience guidelines that make it easy to find the information, content, or entertainment desired within seconds.
 While these practices are helpful from a convenience standpoint, they can have unintended consequences in three ways:

-The faster a person clicks on something they like or want online and the quicker it shows up on their screen the more potent and powerful that addiction response becomes.
+- The faster a person clicks on something they like or want online and the quicker it shows up on their screen the more potent and powerful that addiction response becomes.

-In this way, internet and technology function similar to a slot machine where someone never knows what they are going to get, when they are going to get it, and how desirable the content will be for them.
+- In this way, internet and technology function similar to a slot machine where someone never knows what they are going to get, when they are going to get it, and how desirable the content will be for them.
 That variability makes the internet experience potentially more addictive in that the rewards (small elevations of dopamine) are unpredictable and changeable.

+The brain doesn’t care what activity, behavior, or substance is delivering the dose of dopamine, it just knows that it’s desirable.
+People don’t become addicted to technology, but rather the feelings or fulfillment that it provides on a neurobiological level.
 Lifeskills focuses our program around retraining the brain to redevelop getting fulfillment out of new real-time activities instead of just from the internet and technology.
-With help, participants learn to use technology in a healthier and balanced manner to reengage in their daily lives.
+With help, clients learn to use technology in a healthier and more balanced manner to reengage in their daily lives.